Generating ferro-spinetic polarizations in altermagnetic insulators: Ferroelectric and ferro-spinetic polarizations

+We now show that the A$\ell$M ground state produces a ferro-spinetic polarization upon inversion symmetry breaking.
+As we are dealing with a finite system, we can evaluate $P_s$ directly from the first moment of the spin-distribution, employing open boundary conditions in one direction and periodic in the other.
+A spin accumulation at the open boundaries that is independent of termination then evidences the presence of a ferro-spinetic polarization.
+We first consider systems with chiral symmetry, where $P_c$ must vanish, and we are dealing with a purely ferro-spinetic polarization.
+Thus, we employ a cylindrical geometry with periodic boundary conditions along the $x$-$y$ direction and open boundary conditions along $x$+$y$.
+We label the spatial coordinate along the $x$+$y$ direction by $i_1$, while $i_2$ denotes the position along the $x$-$y$ direction.
+Details of the numerical setup are provided in the Supplemental Information.

-To detect the profile of the spin distribution, we measure the real-space distribution of magnetization $m_z(i_2)=1/L\sum_{i_1}\langle \hat{S}^z_{i_1,i_2}\rangle$.
+To determine the profile of the spin distribution, we measure the real-space distribution of magnetization in the direction for which we have open boundary conditions by evaluating for each row the magnetizations in the periodic direction $m_z(i_2)=1/L\sum_{i_1}\langle \hat{S}^z_{i_1,i_2}\rangle$.
 Figure~\ref{fig:Polarization}(a) shows this quantity in the altermagnetic insulating phase.
-In all cases considered in this calculation, there is no net magnetization.
-However, the key result here is whether spin accumulation occurs at the edges of the system.
-For $\delta t_1 = 0$ the system has inversion symmetry and we observe that the profile of $m_z(i_2)$ is flat and shows a value of zero across the entire system, indicating no spin accumulation.
-For finite $\delta t_1$, as apparent from the data, there is a clear magnetization imbalance between the regions near the two edges compared to the bulk, leading to a noticeable accumulation of spin.
-Specifically, a negative $m_z$ is observed at one edge, and a positive $m_z$ at the other, with the accumulation extending over several lattice spacings.
-The data suggest that this accumulation has an exponentially decaying envelope, $m^z(d) = e^{-d/\xi} f(d)$, where $d$ denotes the distance from the edge and $\xi$ represents the characteristic length scale.
-The pinning field explicitly breaks the SU(2) spin symmetry down to U(1) corresponding to spin rotations around the $z$-axis.
-Thereby, fluctuations of the $z$-component of spin correspond to amplitude fluctuations, the Higgs mode \cite{Lohofer15}.
-Since this mode is gapped in the bulk, we indeed expect the accumulation of spin to be localized at the edge of the sample.
+For all cases considered there is no net magnetization.
+However, the key question is whether inversion breaking induces a spin accumulation at the edges of the system.
+For $\delta t_1 = 0$ the system has inversion symmetry and we observe that the profile of $m_z(i_2)$ is flat, indicating the absence of spin accumulation.
+For finite $\delta t_1$ there is a clear magnetization imbalance between the regions near the two edges compared to the bulk, leading to an appreciable accumulation of spin.
+This imbalance does not depend on the edge termination.
+Specifically, a negative $m_z$ is observed at one edge and a positive $m_z$ at the other, with the accumulation extending over several lattice spacings.
+We observe that reversing the inversion symmetry breaking (by reversing the sign of $\delta t_1$) switches the sign of the spin accumulation while leaving its spatial profile unaltered.